 Types of surgery include removing tissue at the back of your mouth, using RF ablation to shrink tissue at the back of your mouth, creating implants in your soft palate, or repositioning your jaw by permanently moving it forward.
 Surgical options should only be considered for the most severe cases, so if you have already been diagnosed with sleep apnea for a short time, you are unlikely to need surgery.
 Most of all, Dr. Greenberg will use her expertise to find an effective way to treat your sleep apnea without the need for surgery so that you can improve your breathing and overall quality of life.

 Dr. Vickie Greenberg is a board-certified dentist and a certified provider of the DNA Appliance System for Sleep Apnea & Snoring.
-With over 25 years of experience, Dr. Greenberg is uniquely prepared to assess your sleep apnea problems and find the best type of treatment for you.
+Dr. Vickie Greenberg uses her 30 years of specialization in holistic, neuro-muscular, non-invasive orthodontics, her compassion for care, and industry-leading technology to determine the best possible treatment plan for your health and well-being.
 To book an appointment for your free consultation, call us or book online today.

 This varies depending on the type of treatment you get and how many treatments you need.
 Many insurance plans cover some, if not all, of your sleep apnea treatments.
 However, if your insurance only covers some of the cost, or if you do not have insurance, you will be responsible for the full payment.
 If you think you may struggle with a large payment, ask about our payment plan option or even other kinds of financing.